Hoff-GLiNet/test/README.md

 | SF1200 |  |  |  |
 | AX1800 |  |  |  |

-^nor: Compiled firmware can only run on NOR
+^nor: Compiled firmware can only run on nor flash

-^nor+nand: Can compile the firmware that runs on nor and nand
+^nor+nand: Can compile the firmware that runs on nor flash and nand flash

-^nor+emmc: Can compile the firmware that runs on nor and emmc
+^nor+emmc: Can compile the firmware that runs on nor flash and emmc

 Prerequisites
 =============